jaythad13/Mathematikezettelkasten/Differential geometry --- math-142/Vector fields.md

 It is called the derivation of $f$ by $\mathbf{V}$.

-Note that the smooth function s just taking the directional derivative of the function at a point in the direction of the vector field at that point.
+Note that the smooth function is just taking the directional derivative of the function at a point in the direction of the vector field at that point.

 ##### _example:_ a trivial directional derivative